horvay/multicam-podcast-editor/README.md

 It will take quite some time to run but should give updates on it's progress.

 ### Compatibility
-- Confirmed working on Windows 10, have not confirmed on other operating systems
+- I've only run this on linux but it should work for other environments since it's python